Riri-12/Coffee_shop_sales_analysis/README.md

 The data was analysed using Excel, Mysql server and visualized in Tableau public.

-I used MySQL server to clean and prepare the data for data analysis.
+I used Excel, MySQL server to clean and prepare the data for data analysis.

 ### Tools
+- Excel- data cleaning
 - My SQL server- data cleaning and analysis
 - Tableau public - Visualization